code-dot-org/code-dot-org/python/README.md

 #### Testing python packages

-Python packages should be testable by running `uv run test` from the package's main directory.
+Python packages should be testable by running `uv run pytest` from the package's main directory.

-Most likely you want to configure your project to use pytest on the tests/ sub-directory when `uv run test` is invoked.
+Most likely you want to configure your project to use pytest on the tests/ sub-dir by configuring pyproject.toml like:

-To do so, configure pyproject.toml ike this:

 ```
-[tool.uv.scripts]
-test = 'pytest'

 [tool.pytest.ini_options]
 testpaths = ['tests']
 ```

-Our CI system will automatically run `uv run test` against every directory that contains a pyproject.toml.
-By default `uv run test` will do nothing, you must configure `[tool.uv.scripts]` to define a test script.
+Our CI system will automatically run `uv run pytest` against every directory that contains a pyproject.toml.

 #### Linting python packages